 2) Who Are Your Heroes?

 A hero or a mentor is someone who helps us on the journey to find our own truth.
-Eventually, they must make themselves obsolete.
+But, eventually, they must make themselves obsolete.

 It is so easy to fall for the pre-packaged answers.
 If you eat well and exercise, then you will be healthy.
 If you practice yoga, then you will attain enlightenment.
 Join so-and-so church, and you’ll find God.
 Join so-and-so cult, and all your problems will disappear.